Engee documentation

 Effects and Initial Conditions

-Fluid inertia - account for fluid inertia
+Fluid inertia — accounting for fluid inertia

 Dependencies

-To use this parameter, select the Fluid dynamic compressibility checkbox.
+To use this option, check the box for the Fluid dynamic compressibility option.

 Dependencies

-To use this parameter, select the Fluid dynamic compressibility checkbox.
+To use this option, check the box for the Fluid dynamic compressibility option.

-Initial mass flow rate from port A to port B - mass flow rate at time zero
+Initial mass flow rate from port A to port B — mass flow rate at zero time

 Dependencies